-The first day of the week cometh Mary Magdalene early, when it was yet dark, unto the sepulchre, and seeth the stone taken away from the sepulchre.
+T that time.
+On The first day of the week Mary Magdalen cometh early, when it was yet dark, unto the sepulchre, and she saw the stone taken away from the sepulchre.
 And that which followeth.

 A Homily of Blessed Gregory, Pope.
-22.
+(22.)57

-The lesson from the holy Gospel which ye have just heard, brethren, is quite clear on the historical surface: but we must briefly inquire into its mysteries.
+HE lesson from the holy Gospel which ye have just heard, brethren, is quite clear on the historical surface: but we must briefly inquire into its mysteries.
 Mary

-Magdalene when it was yet dark: came to the tomb.
+Magdalen when it was yet dark: came to the tomb.
 According to the account the hour is recorded: but according to the mystical meaning we must seek.
 Now Mary was searching for the Creator of all things whom she had seen in the flesh: dead in the tomb.
 And because she found no trace of him: she believed him to have been taken away.
 Thus it was still dark: when she came to the tomb.
 She ran quickly: she reported to the disciples.
 But those ran more swiftly which had loved more than the others, of course Peter and John.

 R. 1.
-Behold, the Lion.
+Behold, the lion.
 This R. is found on the nearest preceding Wednesday.
-1340.
+1384.